-

 Audit

-We audited the bins in January 2021, and found the yellow bin wasn’t being used correctly.
-Non-recyclable items including coffee cups, aerosol cans, plastic cutlery, and dirty recyclables had been put in this bin, meaning all the contents of the bin had to be sent to landfill.
+We audited the bins throughout 2021, and found the yellow bin wasn’t being used correctly.
+Non-recyclable items including coffee cups, aerosol cans, plastic cutlery, and dirty recyclables had been put in this bin, meaning that often entire bin loads had to be sent to landfill.
 If you have any questions about what can and can’t be recycled in Kāpiti, check out our What can be recycled page.

-Household recycling had also been put in these bins.
+Large amounts of household recycling had also been put in these bins.
 We encourage all local residents and businesses to recycle; however the Maclean Park recycling bins are only designed for small amounts of on-the-go recycling.
-The bins fill up quickly when household recycling is added, leading to overflow issues and increased collection costs for ratepayers.
+The bins fill up quickly when household recycling is added, leading to overflow issues in the park and increased collection costs for ratepayers.